 And to everyone in the world the Camargue Cross is a symbol of L O V E.

-There are several different sizes of Camargue Crosses in the Mary Magdalene gift shop that are made in both sterling silver and 18K gold vermeil, including lovely Camargue Cross earrings.
+There are several different sizes of Camargue Crosses in Etsy.com/shop/MaryofMagdala and in my new Shopify store CAMARGUE CROSS that are made in both sterling silver and 18K gold vermeil, including lovely Camargue Cross earrings.
 They are also sold with chains as Camargue Cross necklaces in the NECKLACE section.